ksator/junos-automation-with-ansible/README.md

 - An Ansible library for Junos built by Juniper.
 - An Ansible library for Junos built by Ansible.

-Both of the Ansible libraries for Junos are used into this repository.
+Both of them are used into this repository.

 ###Ansible modules for Junos built by Juniper: